-At BST we love having a diverse community of people from different countries and backgrounds (more than 14 languages are spoken on our campus) and we welcome overseas students.
+At BST we love having a diverse community of people from different countries and backgrounds, and we welcome overseas students.

 Entrance into any courses requires competency in English, proven either by the successful completion of tertiary studies in English or an IELTS test (or equivalent).
 All overseas students must be enrolled on a full-time basis and attendance at 100% of lectures is required.

 You must meet the visa and financial requirements of the Australian government.
 You can also find information regarding Government requirements at Australian Government Department of Home Affairs.

 All courses taught by us are accredited with the Australian College of Theology (ACT) and recognised by the Australian Government.